-AI Virtual Assistant Technology Guide 2023
+How to Build an AI Assistant: Virtual Assistant Technology Guide 2023

-Types of AI Virtual Assistants
+Types of AI Virtual Assistant Apps

 There are several different types of AI virtual assistants: сhatbots, voice assistants, AI avatars, and domain-specific virtual assistants.

 - Chatbots have been mainstream in the eCommerce sector since their inception.
 Still, modern implementations of chatbots are powered by Artificial Intelligence, which gives them the ability to think through customer queries rather than push the customer through a chain of static events.

 - Voice assistants use automatic speech recognition and Natural Language Processing to give vocal responses to queries.
 Well-known examples of such voice assistants are Siri and Google Assistant products.

 - AI avatars are 3D models designed to look like humans, that are used for entertainment applications, or to give a human touch to virtual customer support interactions.
 Cutting-edge technology from companies like NVIDIA can produce nearly true-to-life human avatars in real-time.

 - Domain-specific virtual assistants are highly specialized implementations of AI virtual assistants designed for very specific industries, and are optimized for high performance in travel, finance, engineering, cybersecurity, and other demanding sectors.

 AI assistants can be also divided into three main types: voice-activated, task-oriented, and predictive.

 - Voice-activated assistants, for example, Siri or Alexa, are triggered by voice commands and are designed for simple tasks like searching for information, setting alarms, or playing music.